 11606 NE 66th Street, Suite 103

 Employment for Emergency Medical Technicians is in demand.
-The U.S Department of Labor employment projections forecast Emergency Medical Technician jobs growing at a rate of 14 percent, with a median wage in the Portland-Vancouver metro area estimated at $20.59 per hour.
+According to the U.S Department of Labor, employment projections forecast Emergency Medical Technician jobs growing at a rate of 15%, with a median wage in the Portland-Vancouver area estimated at $22.41 per hour.

 Emergency Medical Technician

 Clark College offers a Certificate of Completion in Emergency Medical Technician-Basic (EMT).
 A variety of community agencies such as transporting ambulance companies, police and fire departments, and large industries utilize employees with EMT training.
 This program includes lecture, laboratory, and field experience on an ambulance and fire rescue unit as available.